rkimbers/GPT-SentimentTrader/README.md

 ## Setup & Installation

-To set up and run GPT-BasedTradingBot on your local machine, follow these steps:
+To set up and run GPT-SentimentTrader, follow these steps:

-Note that this will soon be outdated as the application will soon be containerized
+1. Fork or clone the repository to your GitHub account.
+2. Add the necessary secrets to your repository.
+The required secrets are:
+    - `AWS_ACCESS_KEY_ID`: Your AWS access key ID
+    - `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key
+    - `AWS_REGION`: The AWS region where your resources are located
+    - `AWS_ACCOUNT_ID`: Your AWS account ID
+    - `AWS_ECR_REPOSITORY`: The name of your ECR repository
+    - `HOST`: The public IP address or DNS name of your EC2 instance
+    - `USERNAME`: The username to connect to your EC2 instance
+    - `SSH_PRIVATE_KEY`: The private key to connect to your EC2 instance
+    - `APCA_API_KEY_ID`: Your Alpaca API key ID
+    - `ALPACA_SECRET_KEY`: Your Alpaca secret key

-1. Clone the repository to your local machine: `git clone https://github.com/rkimbers/GPT-SentimentTrader.git`
+3. Clone the repository to your local machine: `git clone https://github.com/<your-username>/GPT-SentimentTrader.git`
-2. Navigate to the project directory: `cd GPT-SentimentTrader`
+4. Navigate to the project directory: `cd GPT-SentimentTrader`
-3. Install the required Python packages: `pip install -r requirements.txt`
+5. Install the required Python packages: `pip install -r requirements.txt`
-4. Update the required API keys in your `.env` file
+6. Update the required API keys in your `.env` file

 ## Usage